Three Year Rule Protects Against State

 In 2002, Mr. Hayden asked the court to stop ADES from continuing its administrative collection efforts.
 He claimed that his obligation to pay support expired three years after the child reached majority.
 The superior court rejected his claim.
 It entered judgment in favor of ADES.
 The court of appeals affirmed.
 The Arizona Supreme Court granted Mr. Hayden’s petition for review.

 The Court first reviewed the relevant state laws.
 In Arizona, every time a monthly installment becomes due under a child support order, it is considered a judgment.
 Each is “enforceable as a final judgment by operation of law” when it comes due.
 The parent owed child support may seek a formal written judgment for arrearages.
 The request must be filed within three years of the child’s emancipation.

 If a parent gets welfare assistance, she assigns ADES her right to collect child support from the other parent.
 In that case, ADES also has the right to obtain a formal written judgment for past due support.
 If a parent or ADES obtains a written judgment, the judgment remains enforceable until paid in full.
 However, if there is no request for a written judgment, the unpaid support arrearages expire when the three-year period passes.

 The Three-Year Statute and Administrative Collection Action

 Under Arizona law, ADES has a variety of administrative remedies to collect child support arrearages not available to private individuals.
-These include income withholding orders, property liens, and levies on rights to property.
+These include income withholding orders, property liens, and levies on rights to the property.

 Does the three-year statute prohibit ADES from collecting the child support arrearages through administrative action?
 When interpreting a statute, the Court seeks to fulfill the intent of the legislature.
 To determine that intent, the Court looks first to the language of the statute.
 The statute in question provides: